Event-driven programming illustration

 tkinter Graphical User Interfaces Low

-• Use Non-Blocking Code: Avoid long-running tasks that freeze the UI.
+• Keep code non-blocking: Avoid long-running operations that could freeze the event loop.

 FAQs